 The average rental return for residential properties across Australia’s capital cities is 3.6% (CoreLogic RP).
 In contrast, commercial properties can yield anywhere between 8% and 12%.

 Diversification is important in any investment portfolio, as it assists with spreading the risk across multiple investments.
-Investing in commercial real estate is adding a new dimension to your investment portfolio that will not be affected by the same market influences as residential property may be.

 The entry price for commercial properties offered on CrowdfundUP are lower priced compared to investing in a single residential, residential property due to our investments being divided amongst multiple investors.
 Investing your preferred amount in a commercial property investment may be a great way to get into the market sooner than saving a higher amount to invest in residential property.